Benoit-78/vocabulary/README.md

-There is an Arabic sentence that says that a language is a sea without shores.
-Indeed, even now, I still encounter new words in Shakespeare's language.

-But I encounter far more words that passed through my app, and those words are in my memory now.
+A lot of words have passed through my app, and those words are in my memory now.